KailashDusad/FRFT-FLN/README.md

-# Nonlinear System Identification using Adaptive Filters
+# Fraction Order Functional Link Network (FRFT-FLN) Based Adaptive Filter

-This repository contains MATLAB implementations and results for nonlinear system identification using various adaptive filter algorithms, including:
+This repository contains MATLAB code for nonlinear system identification using the **Fraction Order Functional Link Network (FRFT-FLN)**.
+The FRFT-FLN algorithm is a novel approach that combines fractional-order functional expansions with adaptive filtering to model and identify nonlinear systems effectively.

-- **Fractional Fourier Transform Functional Link Network (FRFT-FLN)**
-- **Trigonometric Functional Link Network (TFLN)**
-- **Adaptive Exponential Functional Link Network (AEFLN)**

-The repository includes the following:

-- MATLAB code for FRFT-FLN-based nonlinear system identification.
-- MATLAB code comparing FRFT-FLN, AEFLN, and TFLN for various nonlinear systems.
-- Result images showcasing the performance of these adaptive filters.

 ---

 ## Repository Contents

-### Code Files
+### Code
-1. **`FRFT_FLN.m`**
+- **`FRFT_FLN.m`**
   - Implements the FRFT-FLN-based adaptive filter for nonlinear system identification.
-   - Key features:
+  - Key features include:
-     - Functional expansion using fractional order.
+    - Fractional-order functional expansions.
-     - Adaptive fractional order (`alpha`) update mechanism.
+    - Adaptive updates for fractional order (`alpha`) and weights.
-     - Handles multiple independent trials for ergodicity.
-   - Generates Mean Squared Error (MSE) plots for learning curves.
+    - Noise-tolerant learning with Mean Squared Error (MSE) tracking.
+    - Smoothing of the learning curve using a moving average filter.

-2. **`Comparison.m`**
+ - **`Comparison.m`**
    - Compares the performance of FRFT-FLN, AEFLN, and TFLN adaptive filters.
    - Key features:
      - Implements each algorithm with the respective functional expansion.